stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Holy Holy Holy!
+1. How Great Is Our God / How Great Thou Art
-2. How Deep the Father’s Love for Us
+2.
-3. All Glory Be To Christ
+3. Servants Of The Gospel
-4. Take My Life & Let It Be
+4. Behold Our God

 ## 4pm
-1. Apostle’s Creed
+1. This Is Amazing Grace
-2. Hear our Prayer
+2. How Great Thou Art
-3. Nothing Can I Boast In
+3. Be thou my vision
-4. Be Thou My Vision
+4. Nothing can I boast in

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)